evolvedbinary/hsg-project-wiki/Setup.md

 1. Once you've made all of your commits, select `Push Origin` to push your changes to GitHub.
 (The `Push Origin` button will now return to `Fetch Origin`, and you will receive an email confirmation of your commit from the hsg-commits mailing list.)

-### Configure VPN
+### Set up OpenVPN Connect

-Before you can publish your work to HSG the first time, you need to configure OpenVPN Connect to connect to the HSG VPN.
+Before you can publish your work to HSG the first time, you need to set up the OpenVPN Connect application to connect to the HSG Virtual Private Network (VPN).
+This allows you to access the production eXist server for publishing to HSG.

 1. Start OpenVPN Connect via its application icon in your Dock.

-1. Select the `+` icon to enter the `Import File` dialog.
+1. Select the `X` icon to end the `Onboarding Tour`, select `Agree` when prompted with the Data Collection notice, and select `OK` to dismiss the "Updates" window.

-1. Select the `File` tab.
+1. On the `Import Profile` window, select the `File` tab.

-1. Select the `Browse` button and navigate to the .ovpn file that you were provided [during your training](training-checklist).
+1. Select the `Browse` button and navigate to the OpenVPN Profile file (it has a `.ovpn` file extension) that you were provided [during your training](training-checklist).

 1. Select the `Add` button at the top-right corner of the window.

 1. Toggle the connect/disconnect button to confirm you are able to connect.
-Try opening <http://1861.hsg> in your browser.
+With the connection active, try opening <http://1861.hsg> in your browser.
+Now disconnect.

+Now, anytime you need to publish to HSG, you can connect to the VPN.

 ### Connect to the VPN

-> NOTE: This section is not yet ready.
-Please skip ahead.

 1. Start OpenVPN Connect via its application icon in your Dock.